-NRS 197.130 is the Nevada law that makes it a gross misdemeanor for public officers to make false statements in an official capacity.
+NRS 197.130 is the Nevada law that makes it a gross misdemeanor for public officers to make knowingly false statements in an official capacity.
 Penalties include up to 364 days in jail and/or $1,000 in fines.
-A common defense is that the officers believed they were telling the truth.
+A common defense is that the officers acted in good faith and believed the statements were truthful.

 In this article, our Las Vegas criminal defense attorneys discuss: